top of page

 Duque, Mateo.
 “Still Is Still Moving to Me”: Parmenidean Being, the Block universe, and McTaggart’s B-Series”.

-Stamatiou, Filippos – Rajcic, Nina - Elizabeth Scott, Ava.
+Stamatiou, Filippos – Rajcic, Nina.
 “Aletheia and Algorithms: Parmenides’ Lessons for Understanding Generative AI”.

 12.00-13.30: Parallel Sessions: